 There are no consequences if a participant does not submit observations (not compulsory).

 Portfolio considerations for a given Challenge call are described in the Pathfinder Challenge Guide.
-As a general principle, in order to balance out the portfolio, a categorisation of the proposals in a number of categories will be used and the proposals will be allocated to different components or categories.
-A suitable portfolio of proposals to be funded will be selected by the evaluation committee by applying portfolio considerations in order to propose for funding a coherent set of projects to achieve the expected outcomes and impacts of the Challenge.
+As a general principle, in order to balance out the portfolio, a mapping of the proposals in a number of categories will be used.
+A suitable portfolio of proposals will be selected by the evaluation committee by applying portfolio considerations in order to propose for funding a coherent set of projects to achieve the expected outcomes and impacts of the Challenge.

 It should be emphasised that the Pathfinder Open call is bottom-up and thus the level of adherence of a proposal to one or several existing portfolios is not an eligibility or evaluation criterion for proposals submitted to this call.
 It is nevertheless expected that all Pathfinder projects will be included in at least one portfolio.

 Pathfinder Open proposals do not need to allocate budget for these activities while those from Pathfinder Challenges should allocate a corresponding budget as indicated in the relevant Challenge Guide.

 In specific cases the participation in portfolio activities may be supported by booster grants with fixed amounts of up to EUR 50 000 per project.